Data Science Career Panel

 Thursday May 12, 2016, 5.30 PM - 6.30 PM, Kemeny 108

 It is now common knowledge that we live in an era of "Big Data".
+Science, engineering, technology, and even the routine activities

-Communication games---where two or more players collaborate to compute on a massively-long input distributed amongst them---play a crucial role in establishing such theoretical principles of big data analysis.
-I shall demonstrate this connection with several examples, and give a brief overview of the mathematics behind the above inverse-square law.
+this connection with several examples, and give a brief overview of the mathematics behind the above inverse-square law.

 Lorenzo Torresani (Dartmouth College, Computer Science): Computer Vision with Big Weakly-Labeled Data